scaleway/terraform-provider-scaleway/docs/resources/container.md

 - `secret_environment_variables` - (Optional) The [secret environment variables](https://www.scaleway.com/en/docs/compute/containers/concepts/#secrets) of the container.

 - `min_scale` - (Optional) The minimum number of container instances running continuously.
-Defaults to 0.

 - `max_scale` - (Optional) The maximum number of instances this container can scale to.
-Default to 20.

 - `memory_limit` - (Optional) The memory resources in MB to allocate to each container.
-Defaults to 256 MB.

 - `cpu_limit` - (Optional) The amount of vCPU computing resources to allocate to each container.
-Defaults to 140.

 - `timeout` - (Optional) The maximum amount of time your container can spend processing a request before being stopped.
-Defaults to 300s.

 - `privacy` - (Optional) The privacy type defines the way to authenticate to your container.
 Please check our dedicated [section](https://www.scaleway.com/en/developers/api/serverless-containers/#protocol-9dd4c8).